 - Take Care of Yourself - CNAs who eat right, stay hydrated, and get plenty of sleep have a much easier time staying on top of things during their shifts.
 Avoid burning the candle at both ends, and try sticking with a consistent sleep schedule.
 When you feel well-rested and ready to go, even fairly large challenges don't seem so difficult.
 Also, you will be able to care for your patients that much more effectively.

-CNAs are among the hardest working professionals in the healthcare field.
+CNAs are hardworking professionals.
 They often tie up loose ends that their colleagues are too busy to handle.
 Without adopting effective time-management skills, even the well-trained CNA will struggle.
 Do yourself a favor and focus on developing strong time-management skills right from the start.
 They will serve you well throughout your career and will make your work more enjoyable too.